Get to know our current fellows and fellowship leaders:

 A medical school nephrology professor is credited with inspiring Juan’s interest in the field of nephrology.
 “His ability to explain even the most complex acid base disturbances and electrolyte imbalances and their repercussions captivated me,” says Juan.
 “I was instantly hooked.

-Favorite restaurants/bar: Kingside Diner and Cocina Latina
+Favorite restaurant/bar: Kingside Diner and Cocina Latina

 Marco Thierry, MD